-Therapy for Childhood Emotional Neglect in New York
+Therapy for Childhood Emotional Neglect (CEN)

 Do You Ever Wonder Why It Feels So Hard to Express Your Emotions?

 Childhood Emotional Neglect (CEN) isn’t about what was done to you, it’s about what was missing.
 Put simply, CEN is the absence of emotional attunement.
 It’s the expectation that emotions should be kept to oneself, the discomfort that arises when vulnerability is expressed, or the belief that self-reliance is more important than connection.
-It often feels invisible, even to those who experienced it, because it feels so normal.
-After all, how can you miss something you never received?

 Common Signs You Experienced Childhood Emotional Neglect